 The amounts are per month, in Euros:

-450€: Bulgaria, Croatia, Czech Republic, Estonia, Hungary, Latvia, Lithuania, North-Macedonia, Rumania, Slovak Republic, Slovenia, Turkey.
+450€: Bulgaria, Croatia, Czech Republic, Estonia, Hungary, Latvia, Lithuania, Rep. of Northern Macedonia, Romania, Serbia, Slovakia, Slovenia, Turkey

 Q: Will I have to pay tuition fee during Erasmus?

-A: Yes, WISP students have to pay for tuition, but only 50% of the regular tuition fee during the semester or year they are on Erasmus.
+A: Yes, tuition paying students at the Faculty of Psychology will have to pay, but only 50% of the regular tuition fee during the semester or year they are on Erasmus.